 Our Commitment To Health Justice

-CHJL recognizes that inequity in cancer prevention is a health justice issue described as social and structural factors that have a powerful influence on human health, well-being and long life (Venkatapuram, 2011 (External Link)).
+CHJL recognizes that inequity in cancer prevention (e.g., eating a healthy diet, not using tobacco products, getting vaccinated, maintaining physical activity, reducing risky behaviors, getting regular medical care and screening) is a health justice issue described as social and structural factors that have a powerful influence on human health, well-being and long life (Venkatapuram, 2011 (External Link)).
 Cancer is widespread and addressing cancer disparities requires a fundamental paradigm shift in the way we view medically underserved and hidden populations.

-The Cancer Health Justice Lab (CHJL) is a multidisciplinary research group of public health, social work, nutrition, medicine, nursing, and criminal justice professionals / researchers that have come together to address inequity in cancer prevention in medically underserved and hidden populations by increasing cancer knowledge and awareness through designing and testing of community-based interventions.
+The Community Health Justice Lab (CHJL) is a multidisciplinary research group of public health, social work, nutrition, medicine, nursing, technology, and criminal justice professionals/researchers that have come together to address social determinants of health and inequity in medically underserved and hidden populations by increasing knowledge and awareness through designing and testing of community-based interventions.

 Cancer Care Continuum